Busted electrical power outlets are a common household issue.

 If you can’t insert the plug inside the socket, it may mean that the power socket is out of order.
-A plug that wobbles inside the power socket may also fail to connect the appliance with the power source.
+A plug wobbles inside the power socket and may fail to connect the appliance to the power source.

-These loose plug sockets can lead to unstable electrical connections that may further result in electrical shocks and other fatal electrical hazards.
+These loose plug sockets can lead to unstable electrical connections, resulting in electrical shocks and other fatal electrical hazards.
 Such a condition may occur due to continuous plugging and unplugging of devices inside the socket, which causes the spring mechanism of the plug socket to get damaged gradually.

-You may notice that some of the appliances don’t work when you plug them into a particular power socket.
-Under such circumstances, first, check whether the problem is with the devices or the power source.
+You may notice that some appliances don’t work when you plug them into a particular power socket.
+Under such circumstances, check whether the device or power source is the problem.

-As an added tip, try plugging in the appliances to other outlets to check if they work.
-If you see that they are working fine once they are plugged into a different power socket, you’ll know that the problem lies with the electrical power point itself.
+As an added tip, try plugging the appliances into other outlets to check if they work.
+If you see that they are working fine once plugged into a different power socket, you’ll know that the problem lies with the electrical power point itself.